RinatRezyapov/personal-blog-and-cv/content/blog/option/index.md

   </select>
 ```

-So what if we will use this "empty array and array with items" approach to indicate absence or presence of just one value of any type?
+So what if we will use this "empty array and array with items" approach to indicate absence or presence of just one value?

 ## Option to the rescue